 If this is a bust, try U-Haul Customer Connect — it’s a new service that lets you search for free U-Haul moving boxes in your area by entering your zip code or city.

-Not that there’s an official poll, but most of us would agree that U-Haul moving boxes are superior to the rest.
+Not that there’s an official poll, but most of us would agree that U-Haul moving boxes are in the upper echelon of moving boxes.

-Just add your location and search for “free moving boxes” — you’ll be directed to a community forum with discussion threads similar to Reddit.
+Just type in your location to Freecycle.org and search for “free moving boxes” — you’ll be directed to a community forum with discussion threads similar to Reddit.

 Retailers Who Give Away Empty Boxes